Beyond-RP/BeyondRoleplay-Public/README.md

 # main
-Public Accesspoint for Bugreport and Reature-Request
+Public Accesspoint for Bugreport and Feature-Request